-After his successful night club is blown to flaming bits, Pluto and his band travel across the moon looking for clues as to who is behind the arson.
-Along with Bruno and Dina, Pluto visits a seedy motel, his secret hide out and the casino of the most powerful man on the moon searching for the evil doer, only to find out that the destruction of his club may have been his own faultWritten by
+After his successful nightclub is blown to flaming bits, Pluto and his band travel across the moon looking for clues to the arsonist.
+Pluto, Bruno, and Dina search a seedy motel, Pluto's secret hideout, and the casino of the most powerful man on the moon for the evildoer, only to discover that his club's destruction might have been his own fault.Written by

 See more »

 Courtesy of Jellybean Recordings, Inc. See more »